 Andrew Scopelitis was born in Norwich Connecticut on June 1, 1919.
-He was the son of the Greek immigrant couple Paul and Evdoxia (Hurdes) Scopelitis, and had one more brother George and two sisters, Sophia and Mabel.
-After school he attended The Norwich Free Academy and later worked in various jobs as a laborer.
-During 1938 he decided to join the US Navy to pursue a career and probably better living conditions.
+He was the son of the Greek immigrant couple Paul and Evdoxia (Hurdes) Scopelitis and had a twin brother, Matthew (who served in the USAAF), and two more brothers George (who served with the US Army), and John (also serving in the US Army).
+The boys had also two sisters, Sophia and Mabel.
+After school, he attended The Norwich Free Academy and later worked in various jobs as a laborer.
+In 1938 he decided to join the US Navy to pursue a career and probably better-living conditions.
 He was first enlisted in the US Navy on July 19, 1938.
-He was discharged on July 16, 1942 at NAS Pensacola, Florida and re-enlisted the following day to serve for a period of 4 years.
-On October 23, 1942 he was transferred to USN Pre-Flight School in Athens, GA for aviation pilot training.
-He completed the Pre-Flight School and ordered to present himself at NAS Dallas, Texas to continue his training in January 27, 1943.
-In May 23, 1943 he was transferred for further training back to NAS Pensacola in Florida.
-According to his file until the completion of his flight training he had flown 260.4 flight hours, of which 157.5 were solo.
+He was discharged on July 16, 1942, at NAS Pensacola, Florida, and re-enlisted the following day to serve for a period of 4 years.
+On October 23, 1942, he was transferred to USN Pre-Flight School in Athens, GA for aviation pilot training.
+He completed the Pre-Flight School and was ordered to present himself at NAS Dallas, Texas to continue his training on January 27, 1943.
+On May 23, 1943, he was transferred for further training back to NAS Pensacola in Florida.
+According to his file until the completion of his flight training, he had flown 260.4 flight hours, of which 157.5 were solo.
 On September 7.
-1943 he was designated Aviation Pilot and promoted from Aviation Machinist’s Mate 1st Class to Aviation Pilot 1st Class and on October 16, 1943 he was accepted appointment as Ensign USN.
+1943 he was designated Aviation Pilot and promoted from Aviation Machinist’s Mate 1st Class to Aviation Pilot 1st Class and on October 16, 1943, he accepted an appointment as Ensign USN.
 He was finally a USN aviator wearing proudly his Wings of Gold on his chest.
 His orders were to present himself at NAS Jacksonville, Florida for temporary duty involving flying under instruction in VSB type of aircraft, meaning he was destined to fly Dive-Bombers.
-However there was one more step until the Greek American pilot serve in the pride of USN, the Fleet Carriers.
-During December 14, 1943 he went to NAS Glenview, Illinois and attached to the Carrier Qualification Training Unit learning how to land on the deck of the training carriers USS Samble and USS Wolverine.
-He succeeded and on January 30, 1944 he was appointed to a Dive Bomber squadron for duty, specifically Bombing Squadron 8 (VB-8) at NAS Alameda.
+However, there was one more step until the Greek American pilot served in the pride of USN, the Fleet Carriers.
+On December 14, 1943, he went to NAS Glenview, Illinois.
+He was attached to the Carrier Qualification Training Unit learning how to land on the deck of the training carriers USS Samble and USS Wolverine.
+He succeeded and on January 30, 1944, he was appointed to a Dive Bomber squadron for duty, specifically Bombing Squadron 8 (VB-8) at NAS Alameda.
 The Squadron was training in order to assume combat duties in one of the carriers fighting in the Pacific.

 In September 1943, at NAAS Fentress Field near Norfolk, VB-8 converted from the SBD to the SB2C-1.
-Time for familiarisation with the new aircraft was short, however, as at the beginning of October Air Group 8 sailed aboard the new carrier Intrepid on her shakedown cruise.
-Following the shakedown and a further month at Norfolk, ship and air group sailed for the Pacific via the Panama Canal.
+Time for familiarisation with the new aircraft was short, however, as at the beginning of October Air Group, 8 sailed aboard the new carrier Intrepid on her shakedown cruise.
+Following the shakedown and a further month at Norfolk, the ship and air group sailed for the Pacific via the Panama Canal.
 Intrepid reached Pearl Harbor on 10 January 1944 whereupon Air Group 8 went ashore to NAS Puunene, where it remained for two months of further training.
 Back at Pearl on 14 May, and now equipped with the SB2C-1C, VB8 boarded Bunker Hill which then sailed for Majuro to join Task Force 58.
 VB-8's first period in combat began with strikes on the Palaus, on 30 and 31 March, and then Woleai in the Carolines, on 1 April.
 Later that month the squadron supported the landings at Hollandia on the north New Guinea coast and ended the month with two days of strikes on Truk.
-After a month's rest at Majuro it was back to sea in early June to support the Marianas operation.
+After a month's rest at Majuro, it was back to sea in early June to support the Marianas operation.
 The squadron's opening strikes were flown against Tinian on June 12.
-Saipan, Guam and Pagan were also hit that month, while on the 20th VB-8 was one of four SB2C squadrons which participated in the dusk attack on the Japanese Fleet in the Philippine Sea.
+Saipan, Guam, and Pagan were also hit that month, while on the 20th VB-8 was one of four SB2C squadrons which participated in the dusk attack on the Japanese Fleet in the Philippine Sea.
 July brought further strikes against Guam and then it was again the turn of the Palaus, on the 26th and 27th.
 Two days of strikes against the Bonins in early August brought the second period of combat to a close.
-VB8's third period started early in September with another two day visit to the Palaus.
-A fourth visit to those same islands was made on the 17th, but most of the targets hit during the month were new as, for the first time in the War, the fast carriers launched a series of strikes against enemy bases in the Philippines.
+VB8's third period started early in September with another two-day visit to the Palaus.
+The fourth visit to those same islands was made on the 17th, but most of the targets hit during the month were new as, for the first time in the War, the fast carriers launched a series of strikes against enemy bases in the Philippines.
 At the end of September VB8 became the last squadron in the Task Force to convert to the SB2C-3 model.
 It took its new aircraft into action in October, first against Okinawa and then Formosa.
 The final strikes were flown against the Philippines on October 18th and 21st, but by then Air Group 8 was exhausted and Bunker Hill was detached from the Task Force to pick up a replacement (Air Group 4).
 VB8 returned eventually to the West Coast in December and reformed at Alameda on 1 January 1945.
 Ten days later it moved to NAAS Watsonville where it remained for four months, training on the SB2C-4.
 In May a further move saw it once again at NAS Puunene for two months.
-At the date of the Japanese surrender, 15 August, the squadron was en route for Saipan where it was based until late in September.
+On the date of the Japanese surrender, 15 August, the squadron was en route for Saipan where it was based until late September.
 On September 24, Air Group 8 boarded Bennington and spent a month cruising off Japan in support of the occupation.
-Following a visit to Tokyo Bay the ship then sailed for San Francisco.
+Following a visit to Tokyo Bay, the ship then sailed for San Francisco.
 VB-8 was decommissioned at San Diego on 23 November 1945.
-The two photos on the right captured on the deck of USS Bunker Hill during the Marianas Campaign.
+The two photos on the right were captured on the deck of USS Bunker Hill during the Marianas Campaign.
 (USN via https://www.worldwarphotos.info/)

 Photos of Ens.
 Andrew Scopelitis and his gunner Aviation Radioman 2nd Class Andrew C. Dills Jr., US Naval Reserve from their respective files.
-The camera stills below are from the documentary Fighting Lady (1944) in which the final moments of BuNo 18336 and her crew captured from the USS Yorktown (CV-10) in which Andrew tried to land his Helldiver.
+The camera stills below are from the documentary Fighting Lady (1944) in which the final moments of BuNo 18336 and her crew were captured from the USS Yorktown (CV-10) in which Andrew tried to land his Helldiver.
 The Fighting Lady is a 1944 documentary film produced by the U.S. Navy and narrated by Lt.
 Robert Taylor USNR.
 (USN)

-Andrew Scopelitis Officer Military File
+1. Andrew Scopelitis Officer Military File

-Andrew Scopelitis Enlisted Military File
+2. Andrew Scopelitis Enlisted Military File

-Andrew Scopelitis IDPF
+3. Andrew Scopelitis IDPF

-A Story that Should be Told - Norwich Rose of New England Chapter 110, Order of AHEPA
+4. A Story that Should be Told - Norwich Rose of New England Chapter 110, Order of AHEPA

-The Fighting Lady (1944) is a documentary/propaganda film produced by the U.S. Navy and narrated by Lt.
+5. The Fighting Lady (1944) is a documentary/propaganda film produced by the U.S. Navy and narrated by Lt.
 Robert Taylor USNR.
 Produced and owned by 20th Century Fox. https://www.youtube.com/watch?v=zV3D24w-VXE